Q: What is Masterworks?

 Q: What time should we show up?

-A: You should be at your posterboard by 3 p.m. sharp.
-We recommend arriving 10 to 15 minutes early to pick up your name badge from the reception desk and find your assigned spot before 3 p.m.
+A: The presentation times will be posted about 3-4 months before the event.
+You should arrive at the venue 10 to 15 minutes early to pick up your name badge from the reception desk and find your assigned spot before the session starts.

 Q: How long will our presentation session last, and how will people find individual participants?

-A: The session will run from 3-4 p.m.
+A: The session times will be posted about 3-4 months before the event.
 Event attendees will receive a printed agenda so they can locate the presenters and presentations they wish to see.

 Q: Do I need to prepare an hour-long talk, or this it a poster session where we stand by our posters and people stop by and ask questions?

 A: There’s no need to prepare an hour-long talk.
 This is indeed a poster session where you will stand by your poster and answer questions about your research.
 You might want to prepare a 1- to 2-minute pitch explaining your work so you can describe it concisely as people stop by.

 Q: Will we be presenting one by one or simultaneously?

 A: Simultaneously.
 All Masterworks presentations will be uploaded on the electronic posters at the same time.

 Q: What awards will be given and when will they be announced?